Quick Search:

 Step 4: The folder from Google Takeout is a compressed folder, you need to decompress it.
 Next, connect your external hard drive to your PC, and then you can move the folder on your computer to the external hard drive.

 Tip: Sometimes, Google Takeout cannot export your large files successfully, so you need to care about the exporting process.
 Meanwhile, the shared files on Google Drive cannot be exported.
-And if you want to store shared files to the external hard drive, you need to download them manually.
+And if you want to store shared files on the external hard drive, you need to download them manually.

 Way 2: Utilize the Google Drive Disk